-How Virgin Media Is Turning Great Candidate Experience Into A £5.3m Revenue Stream
+How Virgin Media Turn Candidate Experience into Revenue - HROS

 We live in an age of increased complexity – where power has shifted from producer to consumer and employer to employee.
 With the proliferation of digital devices, platforms, channels and apps, all of this “stuff” means brands need to act smarter to cut through the noise and stand out from the crowd.
 The competitive war for talent is truly upon us.